LoadingBFX/research-synth-mcp/README.md

 ## Acknowledgments

 - The Model Context Protocol community for specification development
-- OpenAI and Anthropic for providing powerful language models
+- Groq and OpenAI for providing powerful language models
 - All contributors to this project

 ## Citation